jspecify/jspecify/docs/spec.md

 Note also that this spec covers only nullness information *from JSpecify annotations*.
 Tools may have additional sources of information.
 For example, a tool may recognize additional annotations.
-Or a tool may define a rule to treat all unannotated type usages the same, rather than implementing different behavior for those that this spec assigns "unspecified nullness."
+Or a tool may omit the concept of `UNSPECIFIED` and apply a policy that type usages like `Object` are always non-nullable.

 ### That's all!